sidyes/gamenight/README.md

 ## Pre-Conditions

-1. Create a Fauna DB account as well as a database called `gamenight` and the following  collections
+1. Create a Fauna DB account as well as a database called `gamenight`.
+For the specific db structure take a look at the `lambda` folder.
-    - friends
-    - marco-polo
-    - members
-2. Create a key at Faun for `server` for the previously created database `gamenight`
+2. Create a key at Fauna for `server` for the previously created database `gamenight`
 3. If you want to run the project locally set the environment variable (your fauna db key) in your commandline tool:
    `SET FAUNADB_SERVER_SECRET=XXX`